hpc/mpifileutils/doc/markdown/dstripe.1.md

 :	The number of stripes to use during file restriping.
 If STRIPE_COUNT is -1, then all available stripes are used.
 If STRIPE_COUNT is 0, the lustre file system default is used.
 The default stripe count is -1.

 -s, \--size STRIPE_SIZE
 :	The stripe size to use during file restriping.
-It is possible to use units like "MB" and "GB" after the number, which should be immediately follow the number without spaces (ex.
+Units like "MB" and "GB" can immediately follow the number without spaces (ex.
 2MB).
 The default stripe size is 1MB.

 -m, \--minsize SIZE
 :	The minimum size a file must be to be a candidate for restriping.
-It is possible to use units like "MB" and "GB" after the number, which should be immediately follow the number without spaces (ex.
+Files smaller than SIZE will not be restriped.
+Units like "MB" and "GB" can immediately follow the number without spaces (ex.
 2MB).
 The default minimum file size is 0MB.

 -r, \--report
 :	Display the file size, stripe count, and stripe size of all files found in PATH.
 No restriping is performed when using this option.